wazuh/wazuh-documentation/source/user-manual/policy-monitoring/openscap/oscap-examples.rst

     :align: center
     :width: 100%

-**Step 5: Dashbaords**
+**Step 5: Dashboards**

-Finally, you can explore all results using the OpenSCAP dashboards for Kibana.
+Finally, you can explore all scan results using the OpenSCAP dashboards for Kibana.

 .. image:: ../../../images/wodles-oscap/e2-dashboards.png
     :align: center